Hyperion2220/gen-ai-agents-and-dev-tools/ai-agents/lmStudioAgents/README.md

 - The script assumes LM Studio is configured with its default server settings.
 - The agent uses the first model listed by LM Studio; modify `model_name` in the code if you need a specific model.
+- API parameters like temperature, max tokens, and timeouts can be easily configured by modifying the constants at the top of the file.
+- The welcome message displayed on startup can be customized by changing the `WELCOME_MESSAGE` constant.
+- The visual styles and colors used throughout the interface can be modified by changing the style constants.
 - This is an example implementation—feel free to extend the agent's instructions or functionality for your use case.
 - By default, the agent is configured for Windows command execution; this can be modified in the agent instructions.